 WashU Cares is an independent department within Health and Wellbeing under the Division of Student Affairs.
 WashU Cares is a collaborative effort between many departments and offices across the university.
 The goal of WashU Cares is to ensure that faculty, staff, students, and families have the resources available to them when a student requires extra assistance due to injury, illness, behavioral choices, or other concerns.

 If the concern rises to an emergency level and you need to speak to someone immediately please dial 911 or call WUPD at 314-935-5555.
 If you are a residential student and you’d like to connect to the RCD-on-Call you can request to be transferred to them by calling WUPD at 314-935-5555.

-WashU Cares staff who become aware of conduct that might fall under Title IX are expected to notify the the Title IX Office with the names of the parties involved and the details of the report.
+WashU Cares staff who become aware of conduct that might fall under Title IX are expected to notify the the Gender Equity and Title IX Compliance Office with the names of the parties involved and the details of the report.
 Confidential WashU resources that are not mandated to report include the medical and mental health resources at Habif Health and Wellness Center, RSVP Center, Sexual Assault and Rape Anonymous Helpline (SARAH) and and The Director of Religious and Spiritual Life

 Physical health concerns: WashU Cares staff will work with Habif to coordinate support